silverdavi/taskmaster-paper/figures/figure4/figure4.md

 Figure 4 visualizes the geographic distribution of Taskmaster contestants' birthplaces, with a focus on the United Kingdom and Ireland where the majority of contestants originated.
 The visualization includes:

-1. A map of the British Isles showing precise birthplace locations for UK and Irish contestants
+1. A map of the British Isles showing birthplace density for UK and Irish contestants
-2. A density overlay highlighting regions with higher concentrations of contestants
+2. A heatmap and contour overlay highlighting regions with higher concentrations of contestants
-3. A supplementary box showing international contestants grouped by country
+3. A comprehensive legend showing contestant counts by country of origin

 ## Data Sources